 Software Licenses and Support and Maintenance - We have also licensed our software products separate from our solution implementation services.
 In such cases revenue is recognized under the residual method when (i) persuasive evidence of an arrangement exists, (ii) delivery has occurred, (iii) the fee is fixed and determinable, (iv) collectibility is probable and the arrangement does not require services that are essential to the functionality of the software.
 When arrangements include multiple elements such as support and maintenance, consulting (other than for our fixed price solution implementations), installation and training services, revenue is allocated to each element of a transaction based upon its fair value as determined by our VSOE.
 VSOE is generally established for maintenance based upon negotiated renewal rates while VSOE for consulting, installation and training services is established based upon our customary pricing for such services when sold separately.
-Revenue from support and maintenance services is recognized ratably over the term of the support and maintenance contract, generally one year, while revenue from consulting, installation and training services is recognized as the services are performed.

-When VSOE does not exist to allocate a portion of the total fee to the undelivered elements revenue is recognized ratably over the term of the underlying element for which VSOE does not exist.
-No revenue has been recognized under arrangements with extended payment terms in excess of amounts due.
+Revenue from support and maintenance services is recognized as the services are performed.
+When VSOE does not exist to allocate a portion of the total fee to the undelivered elements with extended payment terms in excess of amounts due.
 If the arrangement includes services that are determined to be essential to the functionality of the software, then the entire fee, less amounts allocated to support and maintenance, are recognized using the cost-to-cost percentage of completion method of contract accounting.